datastructures-js/stack/README.md

 const list = [10, 3, 8, 40, 1];
 const stack = Stack.fromArray(list);

-// If the list should not be mutated, simply construct the stack from a copy of it. const stack = Stack.fromArray(list.slice(0));
+// If the list should not be mutated, use a copy of it. const stack = Stack.fromArray(list.slice());
 ```

 ### .push(element)